Information for the Nebraska OverDrive Libraries Group

 -

-eBooks are available in EPUB and PDF
+eBooks are available in EPUB, PDF, and OverDrive READS

 formats and have been purchased regularly since July 2010.
 The average

-cost of eBooks purchased for the collection is $14.00.
+cost of eBooks purchased for the collection in 2015-2016 was $22.00.

 -